 Page 22: Dawit Woldegiorgis, Drone Procurement, and the Collapse of the Humanitarian Cloak

-Critics point to a widely circulated X video involving Dawit Woldegiorgis discussing the need to acquire drones for Fano linked efforts.
-This is important because it appears to move the discourse from victim relief to military procurement.
+A widely circulated X video involving Dawit Woldegiorgis has been cited in this context, in which he discusses the need to acquire drones in relation to Fano-linked efforts.
+This moment is significant because it appears to shift the discourse from humanitarian relief toward explicit military procurement.

 Eyerusalem Mekonnen, Nahusenay, and Exile Hero Narratives

-Critics also point to Jemal Countess’s Uganda interviews with Ethiopian exiles, including Eyerusalem Mekonnen.
-They claim a publicly circulated Facebook reel shows Eyerusalem acknowledging terrorism related charges and a connection to Nahusenay Gede, also referred to in some reporting as Nahusenay Andarge, who died in a shootout with Ethiopian security forces in Addis Ababa.
+Jemal Countess’s Uganda interviews with Ethiopian exiles, including Eyerusalem Mekonnen, have also been cited in this discussion.
+A publicly circulated Facebook reel is said to show Eyerusalem acknowledging terrorism-related charges and referencing a connection to Nahusenay Gede—also referred to in some reporting as Nahusenay Andarge—who was killed in a shootout with Ethiopian security forces in Addis Ababa.

 Ximdo, AFNM, Sudan, and Regional Alignment

-Critics point to Ximdo related imagery and gatherings involving Eritrean, Sudanese, Ethiopian opposition, and insurgent aligned symbolism.
-They argue that the stage appears less like a democratic Ethiopian forum and more like a regional alignment space involving Eritrean state linked actors, Sudanese political environments, Amhara aligned AFNM or Fano associated actors, TPLF linked currents, and other insurgent or secessionist histories.
+Ximdo-related imagery and gatherings involving Eritrean, Sudanese, Ethiopian opposition, and insurgent-aligned symbolism have also been cited in this context.
+In this interpretation, the setting appears less like a neutral Ethiopian democratic forum and more like a regional convergence space involving Eritrean state-linked actors, Sudanese political environments, Amhara-associated AFNM or Fano-linked actors, TPLF-aligned currents, and other insurgent or secessionist political histories.

-Critics also raise allegations involving SAF environments, Muslim Brotherhood aligned currents, and possible regional agendas involving Egypt and Eritrea.
-These claims require independent verification.
-Still, critics argue that they cannot be dismissed without inquiry because Ethiopia’s internal fragmentation has clear geopolitical value for external rivals.
+Additional allegations have also been raised regarding SAF-related environments, Muslim Brotherhood-aligned currents, and possible regional coordination involving Egypt and Eritrea.
+These claims require independent, evidence-based verification.
+However, the underlying concern is that they cannot be dismissed without serious inquiry, particularly given the argument that sustained fragmentation within Ethiopia carries clear geopolitical value for external regional actors.

 Exhibit 8: Ximdo related promotional image cited by critics in discussions of Eritrean, Sudanese, Ethiopian, and regional political symbols.